mrogunlana/Panama/README.md

 	.Invoke();
 ```

-# Panama Canal - A dotnet core framework built to develop, test, and scale distributed microservices
+# Panama Canal - A dotnet core framework to develop, test, and scale distributed microservices